shreejit13/ImageComparer/README.md

 ## Contributing

 We would love your contribution to make ImageComparer more advance and bug free.
-Please go thought he documents section to understand more about the code and follow below process for submitting pull requests to us.
+Please go thought the documents section to understand more about the code and follow below process for submitting pull requests to us.

 1. Fork master branch (https://github.com/shreejit13/ImageComparer.git)
 2. Create your feature branch ```git checkout -b feature/abc```